karlnicholas/business-application/readme.md

 Since all the data submitted to the process has been submitted through the client then the client knows whats been submitted to the jBPM business process regardless of whether or not the data can be properly retrieved.
 The issue then is what happens if another client submits data to the business process and the business process is using a custom data model -- how will the first client be able to read that data if it needs to?

+### Using Builtin Workitem Handlers

+  * eighth-business-application-service: Project copied from seventh-business-application-service and api endpoint added for `Rest Workitem Handler`.
+  * eighth-business-central-kjar: Project copied from seventh-business-central-kjar and modified to use `Rest Workitem Handler`.